DaithiShan/spaceambush/README.md

 ### Code Credits

-1. The HTML structure and JS for modal menus and landing pages was inspired by an incredible Code Institute student, and his own game based MS2 Project [Andy Osborne](https://github.com/Andy-Osborne/Dwarf-Match).
+1. The HTML structure and JS for modal menus to avoid load times was inspired by an incredible Code Institute student, and his own game based MS2 Project [Andy Osborne](https://github.com/Andy-Osborne/Dwarf-Match).

 2. The basic game functionality was inspired by this tutorial by Frank's Labratory [video](https://www.youtube.com/watch?v=RTb8icFiSfk).